U.S. economy's hot vax summer ends in cool COVID fall as Delta rises - Up News Info

 The reduction reflects “the deteriorating health situation weighing on optimism and spending, lingering capital and labor supply constraints and a slower inventory rebuild,” Oxford chief U.S. economist Gregory Daco said in an email.

-Data on August jobs due to be released Friday will show whether the current surge of infections, which drove the number of new cases from around 11,000 a day in mid-June to almost 150,000 daily this week, is slowing hiring or the recovery more broadly.
+The August jobs data released Friday showed the current surge of infections, which drove the number of new cases from around 11,000 a day in mid-June to almost 150,000 daily this week, slowed hiring and the broader recovery.

 Advertisement